johnnyvi26/HeroProject-1/README.md

 - CSS
 - JavaScript
 - JQuery
-- SuperHero API
+- PokeAPI

 # How It Works

-- /id	GET	Search by character id.
-Returns all information of the character.
+- Search by name of the pokemon.
+Returns all information of the pokemon.
-- /id/powerstats	GET	Returns JSON Array of all powerstats of given character.
+- GET	Returns JSON Array of all powerstats of given pokemon.
-- /id/biography	GET	Returns JSON Array of character's biography.
+- GET	Returns JSON Array of character's types.
-- /id/appearance	GET	Returns JSON Array of character's appearance.
+- GET	Returns JSON Array of character's weight.
-- /id/work	GET	Returns JSON Array of character's work i.e. occupation and operation base.
+- GET	Returns JSON Array of character's height.
-- /id/connections	GET	Returns JSON Array of character's connections.
+- GET	Returns JSON Array of character's powers.
-- /id/image	GET	Returns image url of the character.
+- GET	Returns image url of the character.
-- /name	GET	Search character by name.
-Returns character id.

 # Screen Shots